WAxo821/HarmonyScaffold/README.md

 2. Copy both files into `dnSpyEx\bin\` and restart dnSpyEx.
 3. **For deobfuscation:** create a `de4dot` folder under `dnSpyEx\bin\`, extract all de4dot files into `dnSpyEx\bin\de4dot\`, and restart dnSpyEx.

+V2.2 fixes:
+1. Deadlock in de4dot when asynchronously reading stdout/stderr
+2. Large number of false positives in ObfuscatorDetector string fuzzy matching
+3. Generation of typeof(interface) in interface methods cannot be recognized by Harmony
+4. GenerateCsproj references all DLLs in the target directory
+5. GenerateAllCommand uses a fixed filename causing repeated overwrites

 Done.